Good Question: Is it worth it to pursue a lateral career move?

 So, if you are considering a change in position, I heavily encourage you to compare your existing position in each of these areas to what you know about the prospective position.
 That can act as a great starting point to thinking through your decision.
 Furthermore, consider using this list of categories to help you research new roles and create questions to ask as you are investigating new positions.
 If you find a role that ranks high in each area for you, it might be worth taking a risk and trying something new.

-To learn more about how you or your company can engage Christine as a coach or to help educate you within your organization, you can reach out to her directly at [email protected].
+To learn more about how you or your company can engage the Women of Influence Advancement Centre, you can reach out to Christine directly at email@example.com.